 Students will be able to choose between two options for their career goals:

-- a professional path leading to work in international, non-profit or private sector companies or to become entrepreneur in the food business or to work in communication and digital media related to food
+- a professional path leading to work in international, non-profit or private sector companies or to become an entrepreneur in the food business or to work in communication and digital media related to food.

 - a research-based path, towards a Ph.D. or other research-oriented academic and professional work.

 - a completed B.A./B.Sc. degree in the sciences, humanities or social sciences.